September 3, 2005: Kansas City, Missouri

-Royals Stadium replaced the Royals original home, Municipal Stadium, before the 1973 season.
+Royals Stadium replaced the Royals’ original home, Municipal Stadium, before the 1973 season.
 It would take the Royals only 4 seasons in their new home to reach the playoffs, winning the American League West in 1976.
 This would be the beginning of a Royal Dynasty.
-From 1976 to 1985 the Royals made the playoffs 7 times, culminating with their 1985 World Series win over the St. Louis Cardinals.
-A lot has changed in the past 30years.
-Royals Stadium was renamed Kauffman Stadium in 1993 to honor Royals Founder Ewing Kauffman.
+From 1976 to 1985, the Royals made the playoffs seven times, culminating with their 1985 World Series win over the St. Louis Cardinals.
+A lot has changed in the past 30 years.
+Royals Stadium was renamed Kauffman Stadium in 1993 to honor Royals founder Ewing Kauffman.
 Welcoming fans to Kauffman Stadium is a statue in honor of Ewing and his wife Muriel.
-This statue gave me the feeling I was visiting the Kauffman’s home and in many ways I was.
+This statue gave me the feeling I was visiting the Kauffmans’ home, and in many ways I was.

-Kauffman Stadium was built ahead of its’ time.
-Its’ design moved away from the multipurpose donut style stadium of the 1960’s and 70’s.
-Kauffman Stadium was an open air Ballpark with a 322 ft. water fountain stretching the length of the outfield wall.
-Above the water spectacular beyond the centerfield fence, a twelve-story high scoreboard tower stands in the shape of the Royals Crest, topped off with a crown.
+Kauffman Stadium was built ahead of its time.
+Its design moved away from the multipurpose donut style stadium of the 1960s and ‘70s.
+Kauffman Stadium is an open-air ballpark with a 322-ft. water fountain stretching the length of the outfield wall.
+Above the water spectacular beyond the centerfield fence, a twelve-story-high scoreboard tower stands in the shape of the Royals Crest, topped off with a crown.
 Adorned with lights that illuminate the night like crowned jewels, this scoreboard perfectly caps the design of the outfield, and makes for one of the most recognizable and beautiful backdrops in all of baseball.
-Most Ballpark travelers like myself would assume that a Ballpark built in 1973 would not stack up against the modern Ballparks of today, but despite its’ age Kauffman Stadium has a spot on my Top 10 list.
-A ballgame at Kauffman provides a unique experience by combing the fun and excitement of Little League with the amenities and professionalism of Major League Baseball.
+Most ballpark travelers like myself would assume that a ballpark built in 1973 would not stack up against the modern ballparks of today, but despite its age Kauffman Stadium holds up.
+A ballgame at Kauffman provides a unique experience by combining the fun and excitement of Little League with the amenities and professionalism of Major League Baseball.

 My pre-trip research found information on the Royals Express Bus Service.
-The Royals Express offers fans an affordable, $5, and fast travel option to Kauffman Stadium.
-As a bonus passengers on the Royals Express receive $5 off their game ticket and a site-seeing tour through downtown Kansas City.
-The Royals were completing their second consecutive 100 loss season when Mike and I came to down.
-A losing ball club can put a strain on its’ fans.
-I was hoping Buck night (Hot Dogs, Soda, and Peanuts were a $1) would bring out a good crowd to the 6:05 matchup between the Royals and Texas Rangers.
+The Royals Express offers fans an affordable ($5) and fast travel option to Kauffman Stadium.
+As a bonus, passengers on the Royals Express receive $5 off their game ticket and a sightseeing tour through downtown Kansas City.
+The Royals were completing their second consecutive 100-loss season when Mike and I came to down.
+A losing ball club can put a strain on its fans.
+I was hoping Buck Night (Hot Dogs, Soda, and Peanuts were a $1) would bring out a good crowd to the 6:05 matchup between the Royals and Texas Rangers.
 The 18,932 in attendance were treated to a well-played game.
-The Royals fell behind early after Adrian Gonzalez and David Dellucci home runs, but rallied in the 9th to bring the winning run to the plate.
-Royals’ rookie catcher Paul Phillips would send the fans home unhappy after popping out to Michael Young to end the game, Rangers 5 Royals 3.
+The Royals fell behind early after home runs by Adrian Gonzalez and David Dellucci, but rallied in the 9th to bring the winning run to the plate.
+Royals’ rookie catcher Paul Phillips would send the fans home unhappy after popping out to Michael Young to end the game: Rangers 5, Royals 3.

 Kansas City is a place I would definitely visit again.
-Besides Kauffman Stadium and Arthur Bryant’s, Kansas City is home of Country Club Plaza, an upscale shopping and dining area, the World War I Memorial, Union Station, the historic 18th and Vine Jazz District, and the Negro League Baseball Museum.
+Besides Kauffman Stadium and Arthur Bryant’s, Kansas City is home of Country Club Plaza (an upscale shopping and dining area), the World War I Memorial, Union Station, the historic 18th and Vine Jazz District, and the Negro League Baseball Museum.
 The Negro League Baseball Museum has been the highlight of my travels throughout the country.
-I have always admired the perseverance of Jackie Robinson, but what many fail to acknowledge is the impact Negro Leaguers like Josh Gibson, Satchel Paige, and Buck O’Neil had on the advancement of colored players prior to Jackie Robinson’s Major League debut in 1947.
+I have always admired the perseverance of Jackie Robinson, but what many fail to acknowledge is the impact Negro Leaguers like Josh Gibson, Satchel Paige, and Buck O’Neil had on the advancement of African-American and Hispanic players prior to Robinson’s Major League debut in 1947.
 These men loved the game of baseball so much they endured the all-night bus rides and “Whites Only” hotels and restaurants.
 Negro Leaguers were not only pioneers in the game of Baseball, but also America.
 Their strength in playing the game they loved inspired many to continue on their path.